zlatnaspirala/visualjs/README.md

      on right click in EDITOR = true status.
  - Create more visual-js embedded visual controls.
      Like Oscillator , make input/output pins ...
- - [ALMOST DONE]Improve visual-js in concept of npm usage.
+ - [DONE]Improve visual-js in concept of npm usage.
    Make it easy usable from `npm i visual-js`.
- - [WIP] Reconstruct from zero point `visualjs-gui`. new GUI will use npm in background.(`visualjs-gui` in useless for now)
+ - [WIP] Matrix-engine GUI Texture, This is c# application.The main goal of this app is to automate all the necessary actions related to installing, starting and building the final script for matrix-engine or for any other purpose.

 ### Installation and setup: